FISH PICCATA

 ¼ cup parsley, chopped

-Add the flour to a bowl along with the Italian seasoning, garlic powder, onion powder, black pepper, and 1 tsp of salt.
+Add the ½ cup of flour to a bowl along with the garlic powder, onion powder, black pepper, and ½ tsp of salt.
 Stir the flour mixture to blend everything together.
 Dredge the fish in the flour mixture, making sure the filets are fully coated.
 Shake off any excess flour.

 Add 2 tbsp of oil and 2 tbsp of butter to a pan over medium heat.
 Once the butter melts and the pan is coated, add 2-3 of the flour coated fish filets to the pan.
 Do not crowd the pan.
 Cook the fish in batches.
 Sauté the fish for 2-3 minutes per side, until the fish is golden on each side.
 Remove the filets from the pan and reserve on a plate.
 Repeat for each batch of fish.

 To serve, add a portion of the fish to the plate, and top fish with a generous portion of the sauce.
 Add an artichoke or two to the side and garnish with chopped parsley.
-I recommend serving the fish piccata with a side of pasta or roasted potatoes.
+I recommend serving the fish piccata atop polenta.
+A side of pasta or roasted potatoes are also appropriate as sides for the piccata.
+Enjoy!